Math-Man/ProvingGrounds/Readme.md

 This will be my dumping ground for my minor escapades in Unity

-All projects are Under Assets/Prototypes/
+All projects are Under: [Assets/Prototypes/](https://github.com/Math-Man/UnityProvingGrounds/tree/main/Assets/Prototypes)

 Each Unity adventure I'll take will be located under Assets/Prototypes/ and contain readme detailing that project